5stars217/5stars217.github.io/_posts/2021-05-03-metadata-analysis-flatmap.md

 [Event-Stream](https://github.com/dominictarr/event-stream) at time of exploit was used by another 1,600 packages, and was on average downloaded 1.5 million times a week.
 The exact circumstances surrounding the event are [well publicized](https://www.zdnet.com/article/hacker-backdoors-popular-javascript-library-to-steal-bitcoin-funds/) but essentially the sole maintainer of the Event-Stream Package (who maintains a large number of JavaScript Packages and is well regarded) gave publishing rights to an individual who wanted to maintain the module.
 This kept the repository under the original username, making the change less obvious.
 ![pic of publishing rights discussion](/assets/img/post3/publishing_rights.png){: .mx-auto.d-block :}
-The new publisher added a dependency and a minor version increment to Event-Stream called [Flatmap-Stream](https://github.com/hugeglass/flatmap-stream) which had at the time, 1 commit and no users.  **Flatmap-Stream was targeted in its malicious behavior**, designed to target cryptocurrency wallets.
+The new publisher added a dependency and a minor version increment to Event-Stream called [Flatmap-Stream](https://github.com/hugeglass/flatmap-stream) which had at the time 1 commit and no users.  **Flatmap-Stream was targeted in its malicious behavior** in that it was designed to look for targets' cryptocurrency wallets but take no action if none were found.
 ![dependency addition](/assets/img/post3/add_flatmap.png){: .mx-auto.d-block :}
 ![dependency addition](/assets/img/post3/versionbump.png){: .mx-auto.d-block :}

-After a few days, (and millions of installs) the publisher removes the dependency and adds a major version increment, leaving a large number of installs but 'cleaner' looking source code if it were to be inspected.
+After a few days (and millions of installs) the publisher removed the dependency and adds a major version increment, leaving a large number of installs but 'cleaner' looking source code if it were to be inspected.
 ![dependency addition](/assets/img/post3/majorversionbump.png){: .mx-auto.d-block :}